Reflections from the Ledge: A Journey of Hope

 Humanity was a contradiction.

-They killed without thinking.
-Loved without restraint.
-Built great cities.
-Poisoned rivers.
-Made art that moved the soul.
-Cut down ancient forests to plant things that fed only themselves.
+Brutal yet beautiful.
+Frightening yet full of promise.
+They killed without thinking, yet loved without restraint.
+They built great cities yet poisoned rivers.
+They created art that moved the soul, but cut down ancient forests to plant things that fed only themselves.

 Protect the green.
 Protect the stillness.
 Keep the fire from consuming the forest.